FX Presents Kindred: A Gallery Through Time

 https://cise.store/

 Queen Los Angeles is a Black Woman owned creative plant e-commerce company specializing in premium, healthy plants & designer pots.
 Queen's mission is to enhance the lives of its customers & community with the magic of plant life.
-Founder Amoreette Brooms pivoted from a fashion retail business model into a plant shop.
+Founder Amorette Brooms pivoted from a fashion retail business model into a plant shop.
 The pivot was sudden and successful and plants became Queen's passion and purpose.
 Queen has combined everything that they have learned in 25 years of fashion with endless hours of plant research to create a unique plant centered lifestyle brand.
 Queen aims to educate its customers about all of the benefits that plants provide and find new and fun ways to infuse plant life with modern culture.
 Queen has collaborated with Ron Herman Melrose, Peninsula Beverly Hills Hotel, Harold & Belles Restaurant and American Express, Youtube, Issa Rae and the South Coast Botanical Garden.
 Queen has been covered in the LA Times, Vogue Magazine, Sunset Magazine and a spot on Beyoncé's Black Parade Route.

 https://queenlosangeles.com/